Steam Coming Out Around the Edges of Your Instant Pot? This May Be the Cause!

 Is the sealing ring seated properly?

 Second, check that the sealing ring is evenly seated under the wire all the way around the edge of the lid.
 An unevenly set ring can create a partial seal that allows steam to come from the edges of the lid.
 This can happen even when the pot is pressurized.
-If you continue to have the same problem, then you may need a new ring, or you may be trying to use an off-brand ring that just isn’t working properly.
+If you continue to have the same problem, then you may need a new ring or you may be trying to use an off-brand ring that just isn’t working properly.

 The ring must be fully seated on the wire to seal.